 - Principal completes Part 1 of the electronic application.
 After verifying all information is complete, the principal will "submit" the application; - The Superintendent/District-level supervisor will immediately receive an email with directions to complete Part 2 -- the nomination form.
 If he/she does not receive the email, please have them check the Spam or Junk Mail folder.
-The Superintendent completes and then "submits."
+The Superintendent completes, and then "submits."

-If you have any questions regarding the application process, please contact Lori Davis, IPLI Program Coordinator, at lori.davis@indstate.edu or 812-237-2932.
+If you have any questions regarding the application process, please contact Lori Davis, IPLI Program Coordinator, at <a href="mailto:ma